cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 ### For queries

 Unlike transactions which are sent to Tendermint, queries are sent to the application.
-For queries, there are altogether different types of calls.
-So, it makes sense to organize them in one place, called an extension.
+For queries there are altogether different types of calls.
+It makes sense to organize them in one place, called an extension.
 For example:

 ```typescript [https://github.com/cosmos/cosmjs/blob/902f21b/packages/stargate/src/modules/bank/queries.ts#L9-L18]
 export interface BankExtension {